yeSpud/CSC-BufferOverflow-Lab/README.md

 0x7fffffffddf0:	0x41414141	0x41414141	0x41414141	0x00007f00
 ```

 Look at all those 41s.
-Lets pick out an address towards the top - memory shifts around slightly, so the larger the buffer the better.
+Let's pick out an address towards the middle - memory shifts around slightly, so the larger the buffer the better.
 Well use `0x7fffffffdc80` for this example.

 Going back to our string we have to input our address in backwards as intel is [little endian](https://en.wikipedia.org/wiki/Endianness#Hardware).